cableguy99/docs/docs/general/faq.md

 But the Board of Governors shall evaluate the economic situation at the time block rewards expire and may decide to increase the total supply by 0.5-1 million TAO per year (which will be used as block rewards) (~small inflation, 0.5%-1% annually).

 #### How often are block rewards paid out?
-Block rewards will be earnt every epoch, which lasts for 900 of two-second-block time (~30 minutes).
-Those users which have delegates assigned to masternodes which have produced blocks will be also rewarded.
+Block rewards will be earned every epoch, which consists of 900 two-second-blocks (~30 minutes).
+Those users which have delegates assigned to masternodes which have produced blocks will also be rewarded.
 #### If Tao has zero fees, how can Masternodes get rewards?
 The block rewards will be emitted from a reserved fund with 17 million TAO for the first 8 years.
 The block rewards are as follows: